-Internet access, including the World Wide Web, is available to students, staff and faculty at several campus computer lab locations.
+Internet access is available to students, staff and faculty at several campus computer lab locations.
 There is also wireless access in each of the College buildings.
 The EICC website includes an online credit class schedule database, general college information and links to other EICC sites.
 The address is: www.eicc.edu.